theluqmn/propulsion-md/index.md

 ---

 Propulsion MD is a Jekyl theme designed to bring the sophisticated and technical look of a modern aircraft's cockpit into your documentation, blog, or portfolio markdown-based site.
 The elements are based on my [Propulsion UI](https://github.com/theluqmn/propulsion-ui) SolidJS components library.

+My weekly newsletter, [The Revelations](https://theluqmn.github.io/revelations/), is built using this theme.

+## Features